 Collins collaborated with Manchester-workers and residents on the making of Ceremony, and the piece will feature stories of everyday resistance as told by the people of the city.
-The occasion falls exactly 100 years after the Russian Revolution, which was shaped by the ideas contained within Engels and Karl Marx’s Communist Manifesto.
-The pair first met and began working on the political manuscript at Chetham’s Library in 1848, informed partly by Engels’ observations since arriving in Manchester six years earlier to run his father’s business, Ermen & Engels, Victoria Mill.
+The occasion falls exactly 100 years after the Russian Revolution, which was shaped by the ideas contained within Karl Marx’s Communist Manifesto, the writing of which links directly back to the pair’s experiences and political discourse in Manchester, informed by their observations of the conditions of the city’s factory workers and where Engels had run his father’s business, Ermen & Engels, at Victoria Mill.

 A soundtrack by Mica Levi and Demdike Stare, and new anthem by Gruff Rhys (of Super Furry Animals), will weave throughout the film, accompanied by live footage from a series of performances in and around Tony Wilson Place to celebrate the statue’s unveiling.
 Altogether, Ceremony will exist as a vivid portrait of the city – neatly echoing the ideas behind MIF17’s opening: What Is the City but the People?